felix91gr/awesome-system-swift/README.md

 The Swift open source community is growing, but the cross-platform codebase is not huge yet.
 Help expand it by making something and adding it to the index :)

+Our objective is to feature cross-platform libraries, designed for wherever Swift runs ;)

 ## How to...

 * add to the Index?
 Issue a Pull Request!